 Mother: Aicha el-Wafi

-Education: MS International Business, South Bank University, London, 1995
+Education: South Bank University, London, MS, 1995

 Moussaoui has stated in court that he belongs to al Qaeda and is loyal to Osama bin Laden.

-turns up Boeing 747 flight manuals, two knives, an aviation radio, information on aerial application of pesticides, and a notebook containing German telephone numbers.
+A search of Moussaoui's belongings shortly after 9/11 turned up Boeing 747 flight manuals, two knives, an aviation radio, information on aerial application of pesticides, and a notebook containing German telephone numbers.

 1996 - French authorities begin monitoring Moussaoui when they notice him with Islamic extremists.